Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

-# Simple-toolbox-for-Object-detection-tasks
+# Simple-gadget-collection-for-Object-Detection-tasks
 * Automatic image annotation
 * Conversion between different annotation formats
 * Obtain statistical information about your dataset

-This is a simple collection of tools for converting annotation file formats for computer vision object detection.
-The usage method is very simple, you only need to copy the py script file to the folder you need to convert, modify the script, and specify the parameters you need.
-Please refer to the tutorial for detailed usage.
+This is a simple collection of gadgets for regular **object detection** tasks.
+You can also modify it yourself to implement your ideas.
+It is very simple to use, you just need to copy the python file you need to use, and specify the relevant parameters, and execute it.
+Please read the following tutorial carefully before using it.

 ## 1. Automatic image annotation：
 `auto_annotate_mmdetect.py`